the-human-colossus-foundation/oca-spec/docs/guide/applications/swiss-passport-example.md

     "d":"EQD7oAeqJOWoWYzrI1cu_Bzipr3RcpBsGkThK_L1eUEA"
 }-0K-AABAAbn6wxKnkerdoly2yqK6GFQ0UeYMxC-uuLAvs2_TjRZe69f3aW15zY_7AxutVwUuess5WQmwrBrS7DIRGb0JKCA
 ```
-It is a map of key value attributes, where `s` and `a` are interesting in particular. `s` stands for `schema` and `a` stands for `attributes`.
+It is a map of key-value attributes, where `s` and `a` are interesting in particular. `s` stands for `schema`, and `a` stands for `attributes`.
 In `s` we use SAID of the OCA Bundle from the above example and in `a` we use data entry SAID, also known from the above.
 By doing this, we embedded OCA into the ACDC so we added it into a data container and further signed using public key cryptography (`ED25519` algorithm).

 Skipping all the authentication details that take place before the presentation layer can be utilized, we can finally `render credential` directly from an ACDC credential to see the passport specimen preview.
-The OCA Bundle containing all the details for presentation is unknown to the ACDC, therefore it has to be resolved from a third party service, where the Bundle is stored.
-It can be an [OCA Repository](/ecosystem/oca-repository) instance, however it is not essential.
+The OCA Bundle containing all the details for presentation is unknown to the ACDC, therefore it has to be resolved from a third-party service, where the Bundle is stored.
+It can be an [OCA Repository](/ecosystem/oca-repository) instance, however, it is not essential.
 OCA Bundle can be stored anywhere from `AWS S3` to `IPFS`.